yrdsb-peths/words-words-team-e/README.md

 Was needed for any kind player input and simplified it to simply clicking rather than explaining which key does what.

+2D Arrays

+Used to randomly select a word from the chosen theme after the player has decided on what theme they want.
+This is best for this situation since there are 3 different string arrays meaning a 2D array would put them together and allow the words to be randomly chosen easily.